4 Billion Years On

 This month in numbers

-Mongolia experienced its 4th warmest April on record in 2026, with an average temperature of 6.26°C, a significant 3.8°C above the 1961–1990 baseline.
-The global land temperature for April 2026 also ranked as the 2nd warmest on record, at 14.96°C, exceeding the baseline by 1.1°C. The three-month period from February to April 2026 saw Mongolia record its 10th warmest such period, with an average temperature of -4.28°C, which is 2.6°C above the long-term average.
+Mongolia experienced its 4th warmest April on record in 2026, with an average temperature of 6.26°C, a significant anomaly of +3.8°C compared to the 1961–1990 baseline.
+The global land temperature for April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.1°C.

 What changed